An Empirical Study of Production Incidents in Generative AI Cloud Services: Related Work

 \point{LLMs empirical study} In recent years, with the rise of large language models (LLMs), numerous related studies have emerged.
 Cui et al.~\cite{cui2024risk} organize existing studies related to LLMs and propose a comprehensive taxonomy, which systematically analyzes potential risks in LLM systems and discusses corresponding mitigation strategies.
 Liu et al.~\cite{liu2305jailbreaking} investigate the use of jailbreak prompts to bypass restrictions imposed on ChatGPT.
 They conduct an empirical study to evaluate the effectiveness and robustness of prompts collected from the real world.
 Zhuo et al.~\cite{zhuo2023robustness} present an empirical study on the adversarial robustness of a prompt-based semantic parser based on Codex.
 Yang et al.~\cite{yang2022empirical} conduct a study on GPT-3 in knowledge-based visual question answering (VQA), treating GPT-3 as a knowledge base (KB) and adapting GPT-3 to solve the VQA task in a few-shot manner.
-Our study focuses on the incidents in \gai{} cloud services.
+In contrast to these studies, which primarily focus on model behavior and robustness, our work centers on the reliability of LLM-related cloud services.
+Specifically, we present a novel empirical study of incidents in such services, offering insights into their design, operation, and maintenance.